chyneyee/ReadingJournal/Literary-Fiction/Dance_Dance_Dance-Haruki_Murakami.md

 - Everyone seems so lost in their lives, like spending their daily time aimlessly.
 - Two men keep complaining and comparing their miserable lives.
 - I enjoyed reading the book in the simplicity of the words but not the story itself.
 - Honestly, I don't know how to appreciate the brilliance of this story as other readers did.
 I don't like stories with too much sexual content and overly vague.
 The middle part got draggy and boring, and I just couldn't connect with the story.
-I believe there are many hidden meanings behind it, but I really couldn't grasp it.
+I believe the story has many hidden meanings, but I really couldn't grasp those.
 - Maybe I need the Sheep Man to connect me to the author's mind to understand the meaning behind the story.
 <br>